Guides

 Encourage customers to subscribe to your email list or follow your dealership on social media for updates on new arrivals and deals.
 Engage with your followers by posting compelling content (videos, customer testimonials, special offers) that they’ll want to share.

 You can even create a referral program to reward customers who send friends your way.
-Over time, building this kind of direct audience means you can generate sales from repeat and referral business, reducing your dependence on expensive ads.
+Over time, building this kind of direct audience means you can generate sales from repeat and referral business, reducing your dependence on other advertising initiatives.

 Embrace social media ads